-Fig. 7.10: Example of an exposure page
+Fig. 1.202: Example of an exposure page

-Fig. 7.11: Example of a model exposure page
+Fig. 1.203: Example of a model exposure page

-Fig. 7.12: The state menu is used to submit objects such as workspaces for publication.
+Fig. 1.204: The state menu is used to submit objects such as workspaces for publication.
 Submitted items will be reviewed by site administrators and then published.

-Fig. 7.13: The revision history of a fork of the Beeler Reuter 1977 workspace
+Fig. 1.205: The revision history of a fork of the Beeler Reuter 1977 workspace

-Fig. 7.14: Selecting the manifest of the revision to expose
+Fig. 1.206: Selecting the manifest of the revision to expose

-Fig. 7.15: Selecting the main documentation and the first CellML model file
+Fig. 1.207: Selecting the main documentation and the first CellML model file

-Note: Documentation should be written in HTML format.
-Some previous users of the CellML repository may be familiar with the tmpdoc style documentation, which has be deprecated.
-For an example of what a fairly standard HTML documentation file might look like, take a look at the documentation for the Beeler Reuter 1977 model.
+HTML documentation file might look like, take a look at the documentation for the Beeler Reuter 1977 model.